jtshou/ZoomSEM/README.md

 We provide code for three datasets separately.
 At the current stage, we provide inference code and part of the test dataset for review.
 Upon acceptance of the paper, we will release all codes and datasets.
-**If the reviewers require additional code, please feel free to open an issue or contact us by email ([shoujt@mail.ustc.edu.cn](mailto:shoujt@mail.ustc.edu.cn), and we will provide it as soon as possible.**
+**If the reviewers require additional code, please feel free to open an issue or contact us by email ([shoujt@mail.ustc.edu.cn](mailto:shoujt@mail.ustc.edu.cn)), and we will provide it as soon as possible.**

 ## Data availability
 We provide part of the test dataset for review.